Best Amazon Prime Day gaming deals: Xbox One, PS4 bundles and more

 Corsair H115i RGB Platinum

 If you're rocking a high-end processor and you're looking to keep things cool, the Corsair H115i RGB Platinum AIO liquid CPU cooler should be at the top of your list.
-And, for Amazon Prime Day you're getting this 280mm cooler for just $112.
+And, for Amazon Prime Day you're getting this 280mm cooler for just $104.99.View Deal

 Corsair RM 850x